 This page reflects advice from the Department for Education (DfE), World Health Organisation (WHO), Public Health England (PHE) and other public organisation.
 It will be updated regularly to provide the necessary information to keep staff and students safe and reassured.

 COVID-19 is the novel strain of coronavirus which was first identified in Wuhan City in China.
-The risk level in the UK has been raised to high and the government is working hard with its plan to curtail transmission among the general public.
-The typical symptoms of COVID-19 include fever and a cough that may progress to severe pneumonia causing shortness of breath and breathing difficulties.
+The typical symptoms of COVID-19 include recent onset of new continuous cough or high temperature, fatigue and difficulty in breathing (breathlessness).
+A loss of or change in, normal sense of taste or smell (anosmia) have been reported in some cases.
 More severe symptoms may occur in people with weak immune systems such as the older people or those with long-term conditions like diabetes, cancer and chronic lung disease.
 For further information about COVID-19, how it spreads and what you need to know, visit https://www.nhs.uk/conditions/coronavirus-covid-19/.